The Arctic and Antarctica

 Arctic cultures

 Another animal living in the Arctic successfully is the human, with many Native societies and an impressive history.
 Now populated by people of European descent, the culture of the indigenous people must be preserved to ensure that their carefully developed survival skills will be passed on to future generations.
 Indigenous people make up about 70% of the population in the mainland areas of the Bering, Beaufort, and Chukchi Seas.
-In Alaska, there are only three main groups of natives: the Inuits external link, the Indians external link, and the Aleuts external link.
+In Alaska, there are only three main groups of natives: the Inuits , the Indians , and the Aleuts .
 About 50,000-70,000 native people inhabit both Russia and Alaska combined.
 The Canadian Arctic has 50,000 native people making up over half of the population.
-The main minority categories here are Indian, Inuit and Métis external link.
+The main minority categories here are Indian, Inuit and Métis .
 The protection of the native people is not only important for the preservation of survival skills but also because they are role models for sustainable living.

 The Changing Arctic